 No matter what business license actions municipalities have taken in recent years, Act 176 has created the need for every city and town to take new action to comply with the law in 2021.
 The Municipal Association is available to assist anyone that needs help in complying with this process.

-, explains the seven action steps, including converting to the standard license year, managing business license data and rebalancing rates, using the standard class schedule, adopting the model ordinance, and setting up an account for the online business licensing portal.
+The standardization webpage, explains the seven action steps, including converting to the standard license year, managing business license data and rebalancing rates, using the standard class schedule, adopting the model ordinance, and setting up an account for the online business licensing portal.
 The page has resources to help cities and towns communicate with stakeholders, such as businesses, business licensing staff, elected officials and media contacts about the changes.